 - to analyze the use of the Services in order to understand how we can improve our content and service offerings and products;

 - authenticating your identity and confirming your credentials;

 - determining your eligibility to participate in surveys;

-- contacting you to participate in surveys;
+- contacting you to participate in surveys, interviews, and focus groups;

 - clarifying your responses to surveys;